chris-pinola-rf/documentation/content/ja/database_monitoring/setup_sql_server/selfhosted.md

 {{% /tab %}}
 {{< /tabs >}}

+### Securely store your password
+{{% dbm-secret %}}

-## Agent のインストール
+## Install the Agent

-Agent を SQL Server ホストに直接インストールすることをお勧めします。そうすることで、SQL Server 固有のテレメトリーに加え、様々なシステムテレメトリー (CPU、メモリ、ディスク、ネットワーク) を収集することができるからです。
+It's recommended to install the agent directly on the SQL Server host as that enables the agent to collect a variety of system telemetry (CPU, memory, disk, network) in addition to SQL Server specific telemetry.

 {{< tabs >}}
 {{% tab "Windows Host" %}}